Dump Your Laundry List: Google Sheets Task Management Template

 They will now appear as dropdowns in the Plan tab

+Tip You may struggle to define the best goals and identify the best strategic initiatives to achieve them.
 While this is separate from task management, it's crucial for maximizing your impact with limited resources.
+The following resources can help you clarify your objectives:

 For more on identifying and refining your goals and organizational priorities, see The North Star: 5 Ways it Fuels Retention and Sustainable Innovation